NullCascade/morrowind-mods/Get Lost/readme.txt

  There is no esp file to activate.
 Simply install the MWSE 2.1 and this mod, and load up an old or new game.

- If you want the original yes/no confirmation box before close, navigate to the configuration file and set messageBox to true.

 =====================================================================================
  KNOWN ISSUES OR BUGS:
 =====================================================================================